Never Goin' Back: Release

 The film had its world premiere at the Sundance Film Festival on January 22, 2018.
-Shortly after, A24 acquired distribution rights to the film.
+Shortly thereafter, A24 acquired distribution rights to the film.
 It also screened at South by Southwest on March 10, 2018.
-It was released on August 3, 2018.
+It was given a limited theatrical release in the United States on August 3, 2018, with a peak distribution of 27 theatres, before being released on home video.